 - Selective Serotonin Reuptake Inhibitors (reduce anxiety and other psychological symptoms)

-- Muscle relaxant baclofen (reduces cravings for alcohol and Valium) only short-term use.
+- Muscle relaxant baclofen (reduces cravings for alcohol and Valium) is only short-term use.

 These are typically used with a physician’s prescription in an addiction center.